 But here’s something to keep in mind: According to industry research organization IBISWorld, as of 2022, there are 638,583 manufacturing businesses in the United States.
 The greater part of that number consists of those with fewer than 500 employees, which is certainly not where GM, Boeing, and Caterpillar are in terms of headcount.

-(Here’s a fun fact from the U.S. Small Business Administration: There are 31.7 million small businesses in the United States across all industries and 20,139 large businesses, which means that small businesses represent 99.9% of all firms.)
+(Here’s a fun fact from the U.S. Small Business Administration: As of March 2021, there are 31.7 million small businesses in the United States across all industries (this number has risen to 33.2 million in 2023) and 20,139 large businesses, which means that small businesses represent 99.9% of all firms.)

 Small Like All